-Iran must not be allowed charge tolls in Strait of Hormuz, UN watchdog says
+Iran must not charge tolls in Strait of Hormuz, UN maritime chief says

 The US military said on Saturday that it had sailed two warships through the strait in an effort to clear the waterway of Iranian mines.

-The announcement, which Iran has denied, came a day after Trump insisted the strait would reopen “fairly soon” with or without Tehran’s cooperation.
+The Pentagon’s announcement, which Iran denied, came a day after Trump insisted the strait would reopen “fairly soon,” with or without Tehran’s cooperation.

 Dominguez said the fundamental solution to resolving the blockage of the strait is ending the war.